Update: Community workshop for Placer Sustainability Plan set for March, Kings Beach meeting canceled

 Update: Placer County is canceling the Sustainability Plan Public Workshop scheduled for March 7 at 6 p.m. in Kings Beach.
 It has been determined that additional outreach to the North Tahoe community is necessary before conducting this workshop and so county staff will be rescheduling the workshop and will send out notification shortly.

-If you would like to receive notice of future scheduled meetings and workshops, please send your request to firstname.lastname@example.org or email@example.com
+If you would like to receive notice of future scheduled meetings and workshops, please email your request to sustain placer or A Green.

 Placer County is in the process of developing a Sustainability Plan, outlining ways to reduce greenhouse gas emissions and manage climate risks that threaten property value, natural resources and Placer's quality of life.
 A community workshop in March will offer a chance to learn about the plan’s purpose and goals and how to become involved in the planning process.